The IDM - a cross-faculty, multidisciplinary postgraduate health research institute

 University accredited research institute - Tackling diseases of importance in Africa - Developing people - Impacting health policy and practice

-Four women researchers from the University of Cape Town (UCT) were among the seven recognised by the L’Oréal-UNESCO For Women in Science South African National Programme for their excellent contributions to science.
+Two researchers from the University of Cape Town (UCT) are among 20 women scientists recognised by the L’Oréal-UNESCO For Women in Science programme for their excellent contributions to science in sub-Saharan Africa.